Say you run a health club, wellness center or fitness business. Are your blog posts optimized for local reach—or broad reach?

 Broad vs local reach

-Broad reach content is generic content.
-It targets a geographically broad audience with similarly broad interests in your given topic.
+Broad reach content is usually more generic content.
+It targets a broad audience with similarly broad interests in your given topic.
 It’s designed to grab as much traffic from as many people as possible, regardless of whether they’re contemplating a related purchase.

 - Fitness tips for the last three months of pregnancy